Mutestock/cphsoft/dbd/uge05/assignment/README.md

 <br><br>
 docker-compose up
 <br><br>
 That should be all.
-Make sure none of your other processes uses port 13337 Otherwise change it in docker-compose.yml
+Make sure none of your other processes uses port 13337 Otherwise change it in docker-compose.yml and .env
 <br><br>
 pg info: